About the Faculty of Law

 Highly valued practical skills

-The School also offers practical courses in legal skills such as Legal Internship, and Trial Advocacy.
+The UC Law also offers practical courses in legal skills such as Legal Internship, and Trial Advocacy.
 Students graduating from the University of Canterbury School of Law are well-prepared in all ways and highly valued by employers for careers in many countries in the legal profession, business or in governmental or non-governmental organisations.

 Flexible degree combinations